pooyavahidi/content/ai/neural_networks_inference.md

 a^{[l]}_{j} = g(z^{[l]}_{j}) = g(\vec{\mathbf{w}}^{[l]}_{j} \cdot \vec{\mathbf{a}}^{[l-1]} + b^{[l]}_{j})
 ```

-## Forward Pass Calculation in Practice
+## Forward Propagation in Practice
 In practice, to increase the efficiency of the computation, we use [matrix multiplication](../math/vectors_and_matrices.md#matrix-multiplication) for the **entire layer** instead of calculating the output of each neuron separately.

 Most deep learning frameworks like TensorFlow and PyTorch use this matrix multiplication for the entire layer, where data is organized with batch examples in rows $(m, n)$ where $m$ is the number of examples in the batch and $n$ is the number of features.